kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 The `spec.podTemplate.spec.containers` can be used to provide the list of containers and their configurations for to the database pod. some of the fields are described below,

 ##### spec.podTemplate.spec.containers[].name
-The `spec.podTemplate.spec.containers[].name` field used to specify the name of the container specified as a DNS_LABEL.
+The `spec.podTemplate.spec.containers[].name` field used to specify the name of the container specified as a `DNS_LABEL`.
 Each container in a pod must have a unique name (DNS_LABEL).
 Cannot be updated.

 ##### spec.podTemplate.spec.containers[].args
 `spec.podTemplate.spec.containers[].args` is an optional field.
 This can be used to provide additional arguments to database installation.